offlinedevelopment/webclock/README.md

 # Web Clock
-Scalable digital and analog clock web application that fits the browser window.
+Digital and analog clock web application that scales to fit the browser window.
 Click on the digital clock to change the color scheme.

 Hosted on [GitHub Pages](https://offlinedevelopment.github.io/webclock/#).